is a Rhythm Game

 - The standard point system, which is based on your note timing and, to an extent, your combo.
 As there is no Life Meter, your score is used to determine whether you clear or fail a song; you need 700,000 points or better for a clear.

 - The "TP" system, which was implemented in repsonse to players complaining that the game's Perfect window is too wide.
-When you get a Perfect, you will get one of two different splashes; a a green-and-orange splash will add to your TP, while a blue splash, like the other note judgements, will not.
-It is theoretically possible to complete a song with a perfect score but no TP.
+When you get a Perfect, you will get one of two different splashes: a Perfect with a green-and-orange splash, and a Perfect with a black splash; the former gives out more TP (100% of per-note TP) than the latter (70%).
+A Good will give out 30%, and anything less gives out 0%.
+TP is not combo-based, so where you make mistakes is irrelevant.

-- Secret Song: Some songs on the song select screen have splash screens that can be interacted with to unlock hidden songs.
+- Some songs on the song select screen have splash screens that can be interacted with to unlock hidden songs.
 Many of these will require a guide to figure out.
-"Entrance" and "L" are notable in that their splash screens hide two hidden songs each.
+"Entrance", "∅", "L" are notable in that their splash screens hide two hidden songs each.

 - Shareware: The free version has a "cooldown" period prior to each song.
 The cooldown becomes longer the longer you continously play songs.
 Buying the full version lifts the cooldown mechanic.